JohannesBuchner/UltraNest/docs/performance.rst

 This result is close to the analytic value (0) on infinite bounds (the prior boundaries slightly increase the result).

-We can test whether the slice sampler is good enough by halving ``slice_steps``.
-The logZ estimate should ideally be consistent.
+We can test whether the slice sampler is good enough by doubling the number of steps, until the ln(Z) estimate is stable.

-Using multiple cores
+Parallelisation
 ====================

-Depending on your numpy installation, the above may already use multiple CPUs.
+Your likelihood function may already be using multiple cores, whether your intended to or not, due to underlying libraries (e.g., numpy).
 You can control this with the OMP_NUM_THREADS environment variable:

 .. code-block:: bash